Remortgages

 You’re on an excellent rate that’s hard to match in today’s market

-How much can you borrow?
+Wondering how much you could borrow?

-Your maximum mortgage is based on your household income, multiplied by a factor that depends on the lender and your circumstances.
+Your maximum mortgage is usually based on your household income, multiplied by a factor that depends on the lender and your circumstances.

 Income multiples explained